Keenan-Wood/BU_ENGME700_KeenanWood_A2/README.md

 conda create --name elastoplastic-env python=3.12 conda activate elastoplastic-env
 ```
+If using VSCode, make sure to select the newly-activated environment as the Python Interpreter.

 Navigate to the project directory (the *ElastoPlastic* folder) and create an editable install of the code:
 ```bash